 We say a morphism $h: X \to Y$ is a locally closed immersion if h can factored into $X \xrightarrow{f} Z \xrightarrow{g} Y$ where f is a closed immersion and g is an open immersion.
 If X is a subset of Y (and h on the level of sets is the inclusion), we say X is a locally closed subscheme of Y. (Warning: The term immersion is often used instead of locally closed immersion, but this is unwise terminology.
-The differential geometric notion of immersion is closer to the what algebraic geometers call unramified, which we will define in §22.4.5.
-The algebro-geometric notion of embedding.)
+The differential geometric notion of immersion is closer to what algebraic geometers call unramified, which we will define in §23.4.5.
+The algebro-geometric notion of locally closed immersion is closer to the differential geometric notion of embedding.)